-Ulnar nerve dysfunction is a problem with a nerve that travels from the shoulder to the hand, called the ulnar nerve.
-It helps you move your hand and wrist.
+Ulnar nerve dysfunction is a problem with the nerve that travels from the shoulder to the hand, called the ulnar nerve.
+It helps you move your arm, wrist, and hand.

-Damage to one nerve group, such as the ulnar nerve, is called a mononeuropathy.
+Damage to one nerve group, such as the ulnar nerve, is called mononeuropathy.
 Mononeuropathy means there is damage to a single nerve.
-Both local and body-wide disorders may damage just one nerve.
+Diseases affecting the entire body (systemic disorders) can also cause isolated nerve damage.

 - An illness in the whole body that damages a single nerve